Loonz806/setup-example/README.md

 Similar to other tools like TravisCI, CircleCI, GitLab, Bitbucket, Codepipeline etc. Configuration found in `.github/workflows`
 Runs as a dependency in CI as well for deployment but can be modified via the Github Action

+#### [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) ( Running performance testing in the CI build via Github Actions )

+_regresses individual builds against the preset for non:pwa application standards and also is configurable_

+Similar to other tools like TravisCI, CircleCI, GitLab, Bitbucket, Codepipeline etc. Configuration found in `.github/workflows`
+Runs as a dependency in CI as well for deployment but can be modified via the Github Action